Fact check on jail debate

 Cash bail

-Derail the Jail activists have said that up to 22 percent of the people in the jail are there because they’re unable to pay bail.
+Derail the Jail activists have said that up to 22 percent of the people in the jail are there because of unpaid bail.
 Mahoney told Isthmus that was “pure fantasy.”

 However, Rodriguez insists the figure is accurate.
 Rodriguez argues that a “group of Dane County judges and other officials produced the 22 percent estimate in 2014.”
 Referring to a Wisconsin State Journal article he says, “and even a more conservative estimate from 2016 shows that about 17 percent of people in the jail could be released if their bail were paid.”